RenukaAshok/Student_speech_scorer/README.md

 ## 📌 Project Overview

-This tool evaluates a student's *spoken introduction* (converted into text) using a clear, structured rubric.
+This tool evaluates a student's *spoken introduction* (converted into text) using a clean, structured rubric.
-The user pastes the transcript, and the app calculates:
+The user pastes the transcript, and the app generates:

 - ✔ Per-criterion scores
 - ✔ Keyword coverage
 - ✔ Length suitability
-- ✔ Weighted overall score
 - ✔ Constructive feedback
+- ✔ Weighted overall communication score

-The scoring focuses on clarity, completeness, and communication structure.
+This scoring system helps assess clarity, completeness, and communication skills.

 ---

 ## 🚀 Features

 ### **1. Four-Criterion Rubric**
-The transcript is evaluated on:
+The transcript is evaluated on four major components:

 1. **Basic Self-Introduction**
 2. **Family & Background**